Peanut Introduction: Why Not Bamba?

 Learn why Bamba is not the most reliable or healthy option for infant allergen introduction, and why you should choose Ready, Set, Food! instead.

-New guidelines from the American Academy of Pediatrics (AAP) and National Institutes of Health (NIH) have established that feeding your baby allergenic foods early and often can help keep them from developing a food allergy.
+New guidelines from the United States Department of Agriculture (USDA), American Academy of Pediatrics (AAP) and National Institutes of Health (NIH) have established that feeding your baby allergenic foods early and often can help keep them from developing a food allergy.
 For the best chance at preventing food allergies, the guidelines recommend introducing common allergenic foods as early as 4-6 months of age, and continuing to feed baby these foods multiple times a week, for several months.

 Many parents wonder how to best prepare allergenic foods for their infant and have considered a popular Israeli peanut-based snack called Bamba.
 However, here’s what parents need to know first before offering Bamba to their baby: